SmashingMods/ChemLib-Fabric/README.md

 # Credits

 * TechnoVision - Developer of the Fabric version
-* Dark_Arcana - Developer of the Forge version
+* DarkArcana - Developer of the Forge version
+* Timbroglio - Artist

 # License